russmatney/mmo-set/README.md

 Then navigate to localhost:3000/game.

-You might need an `npm install`, i've seen it a few times, something to do with jade.
+You might need an `npm install`, i've seen a missing dependency a few times, but that clears it right up ;)

-## Front end to-dos:
+## To-dos:

-- add number dimension to each card and logic
+- tutorial/walkthrough option for noobs

+- general flow control
+- create acct
+- how fast can you finish x cards mode - setting options
+- how many sets in x seconds mode - setting options
+- play online in either mode

-- unit tests for factories - some.
+- css for card.count property
 - refactor css to use a preprocessor - less or styl, please
-- ...design?
+- ...design? it looks a right mess at the moment
+- animations for transitions, selecting cards, finding sets, adding cards, etc.

+- users - all sets, all scores, all stats!
+- recording games, sets, etc.

-- handle multiple players
+- handle multiple players via socket.io

-## Back end to-dos:

-- socket.io instance
-- create unique sessions
+- create and share sessions
+- online features: some kind of animation around finding a set, or maybe notification that someone else "called" it
+- "calling" it and quick countdown - punishment if wrong/not clicked on time.
-- users
+- high scores/leaderboards
-- recording sessions, sets, etc.

-## eventually

-- modularize the game logic completely into a library that can be used anywhere JS is avail (including ios)
-- etc.
+- oauth (passport.js?)

 ## Done: